rstraub/rstraub.github.io/_drafts/interfaces-defining-roles.md

 > A coffeemaker

 Say that we are building a Software System for brewing coffee.
-Part of our model is the coffeemaker.
+Part of our model is the coffeemaker, of which we should support different types.
 A (basic) coffeemaker should be able to:

 * Boil water
 * Grind beans